alongubkin/phonertc/README.md

 * Simple JavaScript API.
 * Video and voice chat.
 * Use your own servers without relying on any third-party.
+* Perfect for hybrid mobile apps using Angular.

 ### How does PhoneRTC differ from OpenTok, Weemo, etc?